Linzh7/Note-Distributed-Data-Infrastructures/HDFS.md

 ![[Pasted image 20221108175156.png]]

-Another important policy is the communication between NameNodes and DataNodes.
+%%Another important policy is the communication between NameNodes and DataNodes.
 Aside from the regular storage report from DataNodes, they also use heartbeats to make sure that DataNodes are still accessible.
-Moreover, NameNodes will not communicate directly with DataNodes, instead, NameNodes send information by replying heartbeats.
+Moreover, NameNodes will not communicate directly with DataNodes, instead, NameNodes send information by replying heartbeats.%%

 According to Brewer’s CAP theorem, the I/O operation is usually the trickiest part in distributed systems, as those systems should always maintain partition tolerance.
-The result of the tread-off is that HDFS gives up a certain level of availability because the authors acknowledge that we cannot be certain of the time to process an operation.
-Conversely, we can see that did well in consistency and partition tolerance by lease and verifying data with namenode.
+The result of the tread-off is that HDFS gives up a certain level of availability because the authors acknowledge that programmer cannot be certain of the time to process an operation.
+Conversely, we can see that did well in consistency and partition tolerance by lease and verifying data with NameNodes.
+From this point, HDFS can handle